“I was determined to make the most of the opportunities OPP gave me.”

 Christina’s early life would defeat many other people.

-Homeless, without parents, from a family that struggled with addiction and mental illness — Christina learned early that survival meant planning.
+Because of a complicated home life, Christina learned early that survival meant planning.
 But high school was tough.
 Then she found OPPortunity Academy.

 “I went in with six credits.
 I came out with 15 in my first year there.
 I took every course I could.”